w-javed/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/samples/multi-modal-evals/multimodal-eval-bug-bash.md

 ## Welcome to Bug Bash for Azure AI Evaluation SDK Multimodal support

-Azure AI Evaluation SDK supported conversation using text as an Input and text as an output.

-At Ignite we are introducing new evaluators for Content Safety and Protected Material to evaluate Text + Image.
+Earlier Azure AI Evaluation SDK supported text based evaluators.
+Now, we are introducing new evaluators to evaluate Text + Images.

+Following are the evaluators has been introduced.
+Content Safety (Self-harm, Violence, Sexual, Hate-Unfairness) and Protected Material.
+Since they are pub preview, we have marked them as @experimental that prints a following messages whenever used.

+<i>"This is an experimental class, and may change at any time.
+Please see https://aka.ms/azuremlexperimental for more information." </i>

-These are service based evaluators which means SDK calls Evaluation Service for evaluation of content harm and protected material.
+These are service based evaluators that calls Evaluation Service for evaluation of content harm and protected material.

 ### Prerequisites
-- Azure AI Project in `EastUS2` region.
+- Azure AI Project in `eastus2` region.
 It is used to get token/credential to call Evaluation service.

 ### Resources